 Her science teacher Ian Chesterton (William Russell) and history teacher Barbara Wright (Jacqueline Hill) were intrigued by Susan’s vast knowledge, and their curiosity led them to the Doctor (William Hartnell) and his home – what seemed to be a police box. . .

 Of course, it turned out to be a time machine called the TARDIS (Time And Relative Dimensions In Space) which was also much, much bigger on the inside than the outside.

-In the beginning, The Doctor (originally played by William Hartnell) was to all intents and purposes the villain: he kidnaps two teachers in his time machine, carts them back to the Stone Age, and maintains a position of intractable mystery.
+In the beginning, The Doctor was for all intents and purposes the villain: he kidnaps two teachers in his time machine, carts them back to the Stone Age, and maintains a position of intractable mystery.